Theory of Mind is a superpower in public relations.

-Source: Organization Development Journal 5Hargis, M. & Watt, John 3Hargis, M. & Watt, John.
+Source: Organization Development Journal 5Hargis, M. & Watt, John.
 (2010).
 Organizational perception management: A framework to overcome crisis events.
 Organization Development Journal.
 28. 73 – 87. … Continue reading

 “We are all captives of the picture in our head — our belief that the world we have experienced is the world that really exists.”

 💡 Subscribe and get a free ebook on how to get better PR ideas.

 Attention is an essential component of public relations:

 We all seem to crave attention in some form or another: